Tony Vandervell: Motorsport

-Unfortunately, increasing age and the strains of running a high-profile sporting team had taken its toll on Tony Vandervell's health.
+Increasing age and the strains of running a high-profile sporting team had taken its toll on Tony Vandervell's health.
 Vandervell had been deeply affected by Lewis-Evans's death, and in January 1959 he announced that he would not be continuing with the team.
 The loss of Vandervell's drive, ambition and money crippled Vanwall, and the team never again won a World Championship race.
 Vanwall struggled on with a new car in 1959.
 The same vehicle was run occasionally in non-championship events in 1960, but after 1961 when Lotus experimented with a Vanwall engine in one of their chassis, the Vanwall name disappeared from F1.
 The last Vanwall car was built to Intercontinental Formula rules for John Surtees in 1962.
 This series was unsuccessful and Vanwall folded for good, fewer than four years after their world domination.

 Tony Vandervell withdrew from public life after leaving Vanwall.
 He died in March 1967.
 Just seven weeks earlier he had married his personal secretary, Marian Moore.